Plan Your Visit - Visitor Information Centres

 The team at Colac Otway is ready to help make your visit special and memorable.

-We have two Accredited Visitor Information Centres (VICs) located in Apollo Bay and Colac, which are attended by a combination of paid staff and passionate volunteers.
+We have two Accredited Visitor Information Centres (VICs) located in Apollo Bay and Colac.

 The VICs welcome approximately 200,000 visitors to the Colac Otway Shire each year from across Australia and around the world.